bobquest33/PyChannel/README.md

 How Logging-in works:
 ---
-1. Make a thread with a special command [login|admin|idk]
+1. Make a thread with a subject of `#!login`
-2. On this use an admin tripcode "###" (Maybe revise to just a trip "#" or a secure trip"##")
+2. On this thread use a capcode with the admin username and password
-3. The post won't actually show up, but the browser will be redirected to a special admin|mod|janitor page
-4. If the authentication fails, then you the post will go through as normal or maybe be redirected to a special ("code not recognized page")
-5. All admin feature that the user has access to will show up
+3. Upon login all admin feature that the user has access to will show up
-6. If the a|m wants to post as such they just put "asa" into the command field, and the appropreaite capcode (if capcodes are on) will show up after thier name.